microsoft/playwright/docs/src/languages.md

 title: "Supported languages"
 ---

-Playwright is available in multiple languages listed below.
+Playwright is available in multiple languages that share the same underlying implementation.
 All core features are supported in all languages.
-Pick the language based on your experience, project constraints and familiarity with its testing ecosystem.
-See below for test runner recommendations based on the language.
+Pick the language based on your experience, familiarity with its testing ecosystem and your project constraints.
+For the best experience pick the test runner that we recommend for each language.

 ## JavaScript and TypeScript